-- Can interfere with thyroid hormone production by competing with iodine.
-High levels will alter thyroid hormone balance which are important to regulate our metabolisms and are critical for brain and organ development in children.
+- Interferes with thyroid hormone production by competing with iodine.
+High levels alter thyroid hormone balance.
+These are important to regulate metabolism.
+Critical for brain and organ development in children.

 - Did you know that perchlorate is also a component in rocket fuel?

 - Able to imitate and disrupt thyroid hormones, leading to lower IQ levels and other significant health effects.